 Placement of stock saddles is governed by position of the rigging.
-Rigging can be anywhere from full rigging (directly below the horn) to the center-fire rigging (halfway between the horn and the top of the cantle).
+Rigging can be anywhere from full rigging (directly below the horn) to the center-fire rigging (half-way between the horn and the top of the cantle).
 The average pleasure rider who doesn't use a rope will probably find seven-eighths rigging most comfortable and readily available.

 The full-rigged saddle was designed especially for roping.
-It places the horn, rigging and cinch in a straight line directly over the withers.
+It places the horn rigging and cinch in a straight line directly over the withers.
 This permits maximum strength of construction and correctly places the stress from the rope at the withers.
+Such a design also places the average pleasure rider well behind the center of balance, especially when the horse moves at speed.
+It does, however, permit the rider to be in balance when the horse is working off his quarters.